 Straw yellow, shades of gold.
 Tropical fruit, mango, butter, herbs.
-Soft, harmonious, dense, dry, pleasantly fresh, woody notes.
+Soft, harmonious, dense, dry, woody notes and pleasant accidity.

 Harvest by hand, spontaneous fermentation, no yeast added, half is pressed after short maceration, the other half after macerating for 2-4 days, no sulphur added untill bottling.
 12 months ageing in 1000-, 500- in 225-litre French oak barrels.